 Their superiority was not numerical but in courage, perseverance, ability to endure hardship, to use little to achieve the goal – it was a basic guarantee of victory of the military culture of the Slavic peoples.

-These factors of the Russian fighters over the centuries were forming their own unique fighting style that was natural and free, had no clear rules, structure and limits, except perhaps morality.
+These factors of the Slavic fighters over the centuries were forming their own unique fighting style that was natural and free, had no clear rules, structure and limits, except perhaps morality.
 All tactics were based on instinctive reactions and individual abilities and therefore are easy to remember.